Understanding The FCC’s New Online Privacy Rules

 Advertisements

 Many of us use the internet without a passing thought about the privacy of our personal data.
 Recently, though, the Federal Communications Commission (FCC) moved forward with a previously proposed decision to require internet service providers (ISPs) to get users’ consent before accessing or sharing their sensitive information.
+Let’s take a look at what this means for internet users and how it may affect you and online security.

 What Is Considered Sensitive Information?